 Are Anglo Asian Mining Insiders Aligned With All Shareholders?

-On top of the insider buying, we can also see that Anglo Asian Mining insiders own a large chunk of the company.
-In fact, they own 40% of the shares, making insiders a very influential shareholder group.
+Personally, I like to see high insider ownership of a company, since it suggests that it will be managed in the interests of shareholders.
+So as you can imagine, the fact that Anglo Asian Mining insiders own a significant number of shares certainly appeals to me.
+Actually, with 40% of the company to their names, insiders are profoundly invested in the business.
 I'm reassured by this kind of alignment, as it suggests the business will be run for the benefit of shareholders.
-With that sort of holding, insiders have about US$76m riding on the stock, at current prices.
+With that sort of holding, insiders have about US$58m riding on the stock, at current prices.
 That should be more than enough to keep them focussed on creating shareholder value!

-Does Anglo Asian Mining Deserve A Spot On Your Watchlist?
+Should You Add Anglo Asian Mining To Your Watchlist?